 How can technographic data help?
 Let’s say you sell B2B CRM software that specializes in XYZ Corp’s industry.

-You can see they’re already using Hubspot from the enriched data, so you can develop a targeted cold email that highlights how your CRM is better suited for their needs.
+You can see they’re already using Hubspot from the enriched data, so you can develop a targeted cold email highlighting how your CRM is better suited for their needs.

 Of course, there are other types of data you can enrich.
 But at its core, the purpose of enriched CRM data is to provide insights you couldn’t find without it.